Bolivia travel blog by Mark Berman -

 Plaza San Bernardo which has an impressive church made from boulders, Iglesia San Bernardo.
 The plaza has 5 bronze heads of important men in the

 gardens, all nameless without plaques.
-I walked through the market Mercado Gremial on my way to the central park in the middle of the historical area.
+I walked through the market Mercado Gremial on my way to the central plaza in the middle of the historical area.

-Here I found the Cathedral built in the 16th century beside the park where there are few other things to see like the Statue of Liberty-like monument
+Here I found the Cathedral built in the 16th century beside the plaza where there are few other things to see like the Statue of Liberty-like monument

 in the middle and the guitar monument called Potosi Cuna del Charrango.
-Leading up from the park are a set of 6 white and gold archways, the arches
+Leading up from the plaza are a set of 6 white and gold archways, the arches

 were built in the 18th century but demolished in the early decades of the 20th century.
 They were rebuilt in December 1995.
 The tall column monument